uplimit/course-dbt/greenery/README.md

 ```
 - On average, it takes 3 days 21:24:11.803279
 4. How many users have only made one purchase?
 Two purchases?
 Three+ purchases?
+- 1 purchase: 25 users
+- 2 purchase: 28 users
+- 3 purchase: 71 users
-- Use the orders table
+- Method: Use table stg_orders
-- Number of purchases per user
-Method: Count the number of times a user_id appears in orders, then count the number of users who ordered 1, 2, or 3+ times.
+1. Count the number of times a user_id appears in orders
+2. Then count the number of users who ordered 1, 2, or 3+ times.
 ```
 WITH number_of_user_orders AS(
 SELECT